shashankcic/numerical-methods/README.md

 # numerical-methods

-Basic codes in C++ for Numerical Methods:
+Basic codes in C++ for Numerical Methods to find the roots of a polynomial:
-1. Interval halving (Bisection)
+1. Interval halving (Bisection) Method
-2. Regular Falsi
+2. Regular Falsi Merhod
+3. Secant Method